SpiegelChe/CNA/README.md

         2.2 GET http://httpbin.org/cache/3600 HTTP/1.1
 ---
 ### Problem Fixing log
-connect using telnet with error: Telnet interacts character by character, after client typing 1 letter, the char will be sent to server.
+connect using telnet with error: Telnet interacts character by character, after client typing 1 letter, the char will be sent to server and connection ends.
     Fixed by finishing receiving data when empty line detected.
+    Tue.
+25 Mar 2025

 connect using curl with error: "curl: (52) Empty reply from server".
     Fixed by redirecting and checking full headers.
+    Thu.
+27 Mar 2025

 running script with error: "Proxy.py:241: SyntaxWarning: invalid escape sequence '\d'".
     Fixed with raw string to avoid escape problem: br''.
+    Thu.
+27 Mar 2025